bgilliland/bgilliland.github.io/_pages/about.md

 ## Skills
 I use Python primarily for statistical modeling.
 See the below libraries I have experience with.

 Data Mining: `pandas`, `numpy`

 Visualization: `seaborn`, `matplotlib`

 Cloud: `boto3`

 Modeling: `sklearn`, `tensorflow`, `keras`, `xgboost`, `lightgbm`, `pymc-marketing`, `statsmodels`, `prophet`, `scipy`

+Version Control: `git`

 I have a lot of experience with R, and frankly I think it is an awesome language for scripting, but it can be slow and is not ideal for OOP or productionalization so I don't as much as I'd like to.
 I'm an expert with SQL and prefer to use it as much as I can before doing analysis in Python or some other tool.
 I have a lot of experience with Tableau, which is my preferred dashboarding software.
 I also have some experience with PowerBI.
+Lambda, Fargate, and EC2 are the services from AWS I have the most experience with.
+I use Terraform for deployment.

 On top of this, I have very strong leadership, communication, and relationship building skills.
 They have set me up for success both as a people leader in a data science organization as well as a business leader alongside executives looking to harness the power of data science to improve and understand their own processes.